+This guidance provides action level criteria to assess the significance of the trend and licensee’s actions in response to increasing levels of unidentified RCS leakage that could indicate Reactor Coolant System pressure boundary (RCPB) degradation.
+This guidance is provided in response to Davis-Besse Lessons Learned Task Force Report recommendation 3.2.1(2) (ML022760414).

 In order to track and assess the unidentified leak rate trend, the inspector should utilize licensee’s RCS leakage rate data.
-Once each month, should obtain the mean value (μ) and the standard deviation (σ) of RCS unidentified leakage rate for the past three months, representing a 3-month rolling data set, using the Excel spreadsheet (see section titled, “Forms, Templates, Sample Reports & More,” on Reactor Oversight Process Digital City Web link: https://usnrc.sharepoint.com/sites/NRR-DRO/SitePages/ROP-Digital-City.aspx).
+Once each month, RIs should obtain the mean value (μ) and the standard deviation (σ) of RCS unidentified leakage rate for the past three months, representing a 3-month rolling data set, using the Excel spreadsheet (see section titled, “Forms, Templates, Sample Reports & More,” on non-public Reactor Oversight Process Digital City Web link: https://usnrc.sharepoint.com/sites/NRR-DRO/SitePages/ROP-Digital-City.aspx).
 During the ensuing month, the inspector should use the resulting μ and σ to establish action thresholds as described below.

 Note: For licensees who calculate the leak rate more than once per day, ensure that the leak rate value for calculating the mean value is the average for that day.
 When starting a new operating cycle after refueling, a weekly rolling data set (i.e., most recent 7-day average) of leakage values will be analyzed to determine if the licensee has identified and corrected all potential leakage source(s).
 Once 3 months of data have been collected, the mean, standard deviation and action levels should be calculated using the Excel spreadsheets listed above.